Spring Garden Revival

 • Coastal/Salt: 50% tall fescue, 35% fine fescue, 15% perennial ryegrass

-• Sandy Cape Cod: 60% fine fescue, 30% tall fescue, 10% perennial ryegrass Cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue are well-suited for local conditions.
+• Sandy Cape Cod: 60% fine fescue, 30% tall fescue, 10% perennial ryegrass Select cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue for improved disease resistance and adaptability.
 For further guidance, consult UMass Extension.

 Plainville Conservation Commission Requirements for Seeding Near Protected Areas & Slope Stabilization

 Seeding near wetlands, streams, ponds, or vernal pools in Plainville is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of resource areas require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
+Activities within 25-50 feet of resource areas require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local commission.
 Erosion control measures, such as applying mulch within 24 hours, installing silt fences, and using erosion control blankets on slopes greater than 15-20%, are mandatory.
-Wildlife protection is enforced from March through August, with special vernal pool restrictions from March to June.
-Only certified seed from the Massachusetts Department of Agricultural Resources is permitted.
-For permitting and compliance, contact: Plainville Conservation Commission
+Wildlife protection is critical from March through August, especially for vernal pools (March-June).
+Only certified seed from the Massachusetts Department of Agricultural Resources should be used.
+Coordinate with the commission for site-specific requirements.

 190 South Street, Plainville, MA 02762